highkick05/nodebb-plugin-facebook/README.md

 My first plugin for NodeBB.
 Adds simplicity to publishing Facebook content.

 Step 1:
+After installing plugin.
 Paste this in your NodeBB theme's header template directly after the ``<body>`` property.
-You can simply edit /node_modules/nodebb-theme-lavender/templates/header.tpl (vanilla theme would also work)
+You can simply edit /node_modules/nodebb-theme-lavender/templates/header.tpl (needs to be the theme you are using)

 For example put this code underneath the ``<body>`` this should look like:
 ```